Work with aggregates (sum, average, and so on) in the Power BI service

 Q: My field is numeric, why are my only choices Count and Distinct count?

-A: The likely explanation is that the dataset owner has, accidentally or intentionally, not classified the field as a number.
-For example, if a dataset has a year field, the dataset owner may categorize that as text because it is more likely that the year field will be counted (i.e., number of people born in 1974) and not that it will be summed or averaged.
-If you are the owner, you can open the dataset in Power BI Desktop and use the Modeling tab to change the data type.
+A1: The likely explanation is that the dataset owner has not classified the field as a number.
+For example, if a dataset has a year field, the dataset owner may categorize the value as text.
+It's more likely that Power BI will count the year field (for example, number of people born in 1974).
+It's less likely that Power BI will sum or average it.
+If you're the owner, you can open the dataset in Power BI Desktop and use the Modeling tab to change the data type.

-Q: I have a scatter diagram and I want my field to not aggregate.
-How do I do this?
+Q: I have a scatter chart and I want my field to not aggregate.
+How?

 A: Add the field to the Details bucket and not to the X or Y axes buckets.